Note to reader: You can exercise while you listen to this article just by turning on the reader.

 Years ago after I had read Eating Meat and became a vegetarian, but I ate veggie junk food, smoked and changed little else in my lifestyle.
 It was easy for a time but in four years I became unhealthy.
 With a great deal of help from a dear friend, I began my research on better lifestyles.
 In regards to paleo, I started with The Primal Blueprint which sells keeping fit as a complete commitment to lifestyle; there’s no missing the message about exercise and its importance to paleo.
 Neither vegan nor paleo (Pegan perhaps) seems to be as important to longevity as a balanced diet reliant in plant based foods with pressure-cooked legumes if you wish but they are not indispensable.
 Eat a small amount of protein from only the finest animal products.
 Get grains out of the mix, especially cereal.
 Being part of a large extended family, group of friends, tribe, and small community is essential to your well-being—even contact on a daily basis.
 Sleep well, manage stress by finding flow and get lots and lots of activity.
 Indispensable nutritional knowledge make it obvious that a high-quality lifestyle requires exercise and a diet of unrefined and unprocessed whole foods of the most optimum value available.
 Also, remember, everything is problematic.
 Strictly plants?
 Think pesticides.
 Firmly legumes?
 Consider lectins.
 Grass-fed range meats?
 Imagine butchering and eating living-feeling creatures.
 So don’t go off half-cocked and righteous, it is just plainly wrong.
 You can be adamant about two things: not eating what came out of a monstrous and immoral industrialized meat plant and eating organic locally grown plants, but other than those, tread softly and look to your own.

 There seems to be a consensus of sceptics out there in the blog-o-sphere that up to 90 percent of all diets don’t work long-term.
-That over the years it is almost impossible to lose-and-keep off the weight you’ve lost.
-But there seems to be some hope in the fact that better choices in lifestyle, what foods one eats and daily exercise without a conscious effort at actual weight loss might improve success in the long-term, i.e., if you make it about your health and happiness and not about your appearance, for help see, here, here and here.
+That over the years it is almost impossible to lose-and-keep off the weight you’ve lost, and there are some scientific studies to back this up.
+But there seems to be some hope in the fact that better choices in lifestyle, what foods one eats and daily exercise without a conscious effort at actual weight loss might improve success in the long-term, i.e., if you make it about your health and happiness and not about your appearance, for help see, here, here, and here.
 Diets like the Mayo Clinic One, (a form of Mediterranean Diet), the Whole Food, Low-CarbohydrateKeto, Vegan and Paleo diets all have helped millions of people to lose and keep weight off as a permanent lifestyle change; these diets remember, (no matter what you hear), are far more similar than they are different, but dissimilar enough in themselves to possibly merit some folks more than others.
 Indeed, vegan, paleo and keto, if followed strictly, all act as elimination diets; i.e., they get processed food out of your life.
 What they share is that 90 percent of your diet with their methods becomes fresh fruits and vegetables, (i.e, real food), all of them with an sincere emphasis on physical activity.
 The exception of course is the meat only (Carnivore Diet) diet which can also be a form of elimination diet.
 Different diets work for different people because we are all so genetically unique, so keep trying until you find one that works for you.
-The human body if treated to a proper regime of health is resilient; it is never too late to bring the autoimmune system (the very best in real medicine) online.
-Without a change toward your very own personal rejuvenation, there is great risk, fragility and vulnerably.
+A lifestyle reset needs patience, persistence, and a path to permanently internalize your new 'self' to restored auto-immune health forever, no ever going back, no matter what.
+The human body if treated to a proper regime of health is resilient; it is never too late to bring the autoimmune system, (the very best in real medicine), online and make it your default setting.
+Without a change toward your very own personal rejuvenation, there is great risk, fragility and vulnerably: become antifragile.
 Genetic and blood tests also can dictate what diet is best for you overall if you care to realize what your ancestors ate, if this is at all helpful, sometimes I think it must be; although, when you think about it or look at Blue Zones or centenarian populations, the amazing things you notice are socialization-community support, lots of fasting, not the avoidance so much of any food per-se but rather the slow careful method of baking, fermenting, pickling, soaking-sprouting of legumes, proper handing of nuts and seeds, using traditional methods of tried, true and very ancient ways of plant and meat preparation, getting much of the food locally, a great deal of movement, dancing, laughing, singing, exercising and enjoying life overall.
 Here listed below are some of the books I have read on the subject.
 Also, see JRE: #1235 with Ben Greenfield; #1670 with David St Clair; #1961 with Peter Attia; #2060 with Gary Brecka (no book yet; see below) and #1506 with James Nestor.
+For a great elimination diet for gut healing and digestion restoration, here.

 The Primal Blueprint, M Sisson